tinted-theming/tinted-fzf/README.md

 Themes in tinted-fzf work by appending `--color` options to your existing `FZF_DEFAULT_OPTS` environment variable.

-Previously [base16-fzf], but we've since added Base24 themes and plan to add themes for different color systems in future, the `base16-` prefix doesn't work anymore so we've moved to the less restrictive name `tinted-fzf`.

 ## Installation

 ### Posix complaint shell (sh, bash, zsh)